 National Park entrance fees

-Please give your guide an additional 5-10 minutes before and after the scheduled time to allow for other pickups or traffic conditions.
+Please allow your guide an additional 5-10 minutes before and after the scheduled pickup time in case of weather delays or traffic conditions.

 Approximate pickup times include: